polyverse/katacoda-scenarios/katacodacompolyversepolymorphic-linux-install-ubuntu-container/prep.md

-Preparing an Ubuntu Container for us to run the demo.
+Preparing an Ubuntu Container for our demo

-Press Continue when the environment is ready.
+Press Continue when the terminal on the right displays "Evironment ready!"